Fluid Forge

 (High-level — see each repo's GitHub for milestones)

 • SDK: stabilize at 1.0 after the validation window.
-No new roles planned; the four existing roles (CustomScaffold / Validator / InfraProvider / CatalogAdapter) cover the spec.
+No new roles planned; the four existing roles (CustomScaffold / Validator / InfraProvider / CatalogAdapter) are all first-class and fully wired end-to-end as of 0.10.0, and cover the spec.

-• Custom-scaffold: 0.2 line will add a pypi resolver kind (so bundles can be installed via pip install directly) and an npm resolver kind.
+• Custom-scaffold: a future line will add a pypi resolver kind (so bundles can be installed via pip install directly) and an npm resolver kind.
 Today, path / git / entrypoint cover the common cases.

 Reference